Medical Advisory Council

 Ed Hsiao, MD/PHD received his doctorate from Johns Hopkins, did his internal medicine residency at Johns Hopkins Hospital, and went to the University of California at San Francisco for his endocrine fellowship.
 Ed’s research is driven by a bedside-to-bench-to-bedside approach, using clinical observations and patient samples to inspire research with the long term goal of improving the care of patients with all types of skeletal disorders.
 His laboratory uses a combination of human stem cell and mouse models to study how genetics and hormone signaling contributes to the normal formation of key skeletal tissues such as bone, cartilage, muscle, and fat.
 The lab also uses human induced pluripotent stem cells and genomics to understand what happens to the genetic and hormone signals that results in diseases affecting the musculoskeletal system.
 He sees patients with metabolic and rare bone diseases, including fibrous dysplasia and McCune Albright syndrome, in the Metabolic Bone Clinic at the University of California, San Francisco.

 Janice Lee, MD is an oral and maxillofacial surgeon who treats children and adults.
 Her areas of expertise include facial reconstruction, maxillofacial pathology and craniofacial anomalies.
-She’s a member of the Craniofacial Anomalies team at UCSF Medical Center in San Francisco, CA. Her research is in the area of bone marrow stem cells and the effects of age on their ability to differentiate and form bone.
-While training at the National Institutes of Health, she was the maxillofacial specialist for a team evaluating and treating one of the largest populations of patients with McCune-Albright syndrome and polyostotic fibrous dysplasia.
+Previously a member of the Craniofacial Anomalies team at UCSF Medical Center in San Francisco, CA, she currently practices at the National Institutes of Health in Bethesda, MD.
+Her research is in the area of bone marrow stem cells and the effects of age on their ability to differentiate and form bone.
+During her previous training at the National Institutes of Health, she was the maxillofacial specialist for a team evaluating and treating one of the largest populations of patients with McCune-Albright syndrome and polyostotic fibrous dysplasia.

 Lynn M. Lindaman MD, specializes in pediatric orthopaedics, sports medicine & general orthopaedics in Des Moines, Iowa.
 He is also an individual with fibrous dysplasia.